LabPy/lantz/docs/faq.rst

 Isn't Python slow?
 ------------------

-In instrumentation software the communication with the instrument is (by far) the rate limiting step.
+Python is not slow.
+But even if it was, in instrumentation software the communication with the instrument is (by far) the rate limiting step.
 Sending a serial command that modifies the instrument function and receiving a response can easily take a few miliseconds and frequently much longer.
 While this might be fast in human terms, is an eternity for a computer.
 For this reason rapid prototyping, good coding practices and maintainability are more important for an instrumentation toolkit than speed.

 But I do a lot of mathematical operations!